Interpreting the Mechanism of Synergism for Drug Combinations Using Attention-Based Hierarchical Graph Pooling: Methodology

-where the symbol $\lVert$ indicates the concatenation operation.
-Due to the universal approximation theorem \cite{hornik1989multilayer, hornik1991approximation}, such formulation can approximate any continues function that measures the connectivity strength.
+Let $G^{t+1}=(Z^{t+1},A^{t+1})$.
+Since the proportion of retained information (attention score) of nodes in $G^{t+1}$ are different, the connectivity strength between nodes can be different.
+Hence, we should also provide a consistent mechanism to characterize such bias.
+One intuitive approach is to apply the graph attention mechanism based on the extracted attention features $H^t$: where the symbol $\lVert$ indicates the concatenation operation.
+Due to the universal approximation theorem \cite{hornik1989multilayer, hornik1991approximation}, such formulations can approximate any continuous function that measures the connectivity strength.
 However, a major limitation of this framework is the memory cost.
-For large-scale graphs like gene networks, the memory usage to compute the attention score of edge may limit the practical ability of the proposed model.
-Luckily, the molecular network (graph) takes advantage that each gene node in the graph has a corresponding predefined order (i.e. the gene name), which serves as a canonical order of nodes in the gene networks.
-Hence, we \textbf{directly model the interaction strength between nodes (genes) based on the pre-defined order of genes} in each layer through a trainable parameter matrix $W$, where $W_{i,j}$ reflects the connection strength between nodes with the canonical label $i$ and $j$.
-Then the the edge weight in the subgraph $G^{t+1}$ is trainable through the equation $A^{t+1}= A^{t+1} W^t (idx,idx)$.
-Further discussions are provided in Appendix \ref{sec:append1}.
+For large-scale graphs, the memory usage to compute the attention score of edge may limit the practical ability of the proposed model.
+Luckily, the molecular network (graph) takes advantage that each gene node in the graph has a corresponding predefined index (i.e., the gene name), which serves as a canonical node order.
+Hence, we can directly model the interaction strength in each layer t through a trainable parameter matrix $W^{t}$.
+The the edge weight in the subgraph $G^{t+1}$ is trainable through the equation $A^{t+1}= A^{t+1} \circ W^t (idx^{t},idx^{t})$, where $\circ$ denotes the Hadamard product operation.
+The advantage of this formulation is discussed in Appendix D.